mkdocs/mkdocs/docs/user-guide/deploying-your-docs.md

 ## GitHub Pages

 If you host the source code for a project on [GitHub], you can easily use [GitHub Pages] to host the documentation for your project.
+There are two basic types of GitHub Pages sites: [Project Pages] sites, and [User and Organization Pages] sites.
+They are nearly identical but have some important differences, which require a different work flow when deploying.

+### Project Pages

+Project Pages sites are simpler as the site files get deployed to a branch within the project repository (`gh-pages` by default).
 After you `checkout` the primary working branch (usually `master`) of the git repository where you maintain the source documentation for your project, run the following command:

 ```sh
 mkdocs gh-deploy
 ```

 That's it!
-Behind the scenes, MkDocs will build your docs and use the [ghp-import] tool to commit them to the gh-pages branch and push the gh-pages branch to GitHub.
+Behind the scenes, MkDocs will build your docs and use the [ghp-import] tool to commit them to the `gh-pages` branch and push the `gh-pages` branch to GitHub.

 Use `mkdocs gh-deploy --help` to get a full list of options available for the `gh-deploy` command.